 According to the IIoT definition, IIoT is a subcategory of IoT that is more oriented to industry and business.
 It gives a possibility to automate business processes, reduce production costs, and minimize losses.
-Pollution sensors that monitor compliance with environmental standards, remote equipment start or beacons on vehicles assisting in tracking cargos can be named as the examples of IIoT.
+Pollution sensors that monitor compliance with environmental standards, remote equipment start, or beacons on vehicles assisting in tracking cargos can be named as examples of IIoT.

 Spheres of IIoT application

 Modern IIoT platforms can be used not only in production but also in other spheres.
 The key areas of application are the following:

 - Industry – the technology can help to monitor machine status and prevent breakages, which results in reducing downtime and increasing the performance efficiency of the enterprise.

 - Logistics and warehousing – gives a possibility to order automatically goods and raw materials for production, ensure the continuous availability of goods in stock, and track assets.